xueli-daisy/teaching_demo/README.md

 # Hashmap
-Using hashmap to implement course enrollment system
+Using hashmap to implement a course enrollment system